susannebradley/smbradley.com/content/post/present-like-a-prof-parody-song.md

 > Use Beamer slides full of math ungodly
 > Mysterious as “left as an exercise” [^5]

-> Just an hour left now -- there's no time to stop
+> Just an hour left now -- but no time to stop
 > Do these slide revisions or your talk will flop
 > There’s a bug here in your demo code
 > A typo on slide forty-two